This is how far behind the world is on controlling planet-warming pollution

 And the lower target is likely out of reach entirely at this point — a finding that is backed up by another recent study.
 Progress on phasing out fossil fuels has simply been too slow, that study found.

 The new analysis underscores once again that reining in oil, gas and coal operations is key to controlling global warming.
-It finds that, if humans extract and burn all the oil, gas and coal currently in development worldwide, countries would collectively emit enough greenhouse gasses to basically hit the higher temperature target under the Paris agreement.
+It finds that, if humans extract and burn all the oil, gas and coal currently in development worldwide, countries would collectively emit enough greenhouse gases to basically hit the higher temperature target under the Paris Agreement.

 That means all new oil, gas and coal extraction is essentially incompatible with avoiding catastrophic warming later this century, according to the analysis.
 Right now, many countries including the United States are still allowing new fossil fuel extraction.